Thiagobc23/COVID-19/README.md

 Overall Polarity:
 ![Overall](https://i.imgur.com/Qrt9Tsj.png)

-Most of a text polarity is usualy neutral, so this results are not surprising.
+Most of a text polarity is usually neutral, so these results are not surprising.
 There are other ways of looking at sentiment polarity, rather than an overall score, let's start by grouping the values.

 Monthly:
 ![polarity_month](https://i.imgur.com/w5Oup3q.png)